Tyrn/wei/the-insider-en.typ

      Bemish was assigned the best den  in the  tavern  and Kissur sent him a girl.
 The  girl had been washed  and she was quite cute.
 She  stood  shyly tugging at a mat with her bare toes.
 Bemish seated the girl on his knees and started fingering her necklace.
-There were numerous coins on the necklace - several heavy silver  asymmetric coins  with a  hole  inside and a partially rubbed off Gold Sovereign's  seal,  a dozen  of dimes and quarters, a  Swiss frank  and even as far  as Bemish could decipher  German, one Cologne subway nickel token.
+There were numerous coins on the necklace---several heavy silver  asymmetric coins  with a  hole  inside and a partially rubbed off Gold Sovereign's  seal,  a dozen  of dimes and quarters, a  Swiss frank  and even as far  as Bemish could decipher  German, one Cologne subway nickel token.